jzhao16/personal-website/_publications/13-paper-title-number-1.md

 ---
-title: "1.
-Structural and kinetic study of an internal substrate binding site in dehaloperoxidase-hemoglobin A from Amphitrite ornata"
+title: "Structural and kinetic study of an internal substrate binding site in dehaloperoxidase-hemoglobin A from Amphitrite ornata"
 collection: publications
 permalink: /publication/10/1/13-paper-title-number-1
 date: 10/1/13